Quantum Dynamics in Tailored Intense Fields

 By tailoring fields with sub-cycle and sub-femtosecond precision to electronic and nuclear dynamics, they provide access to attosecond chemistry and physics (1 attosecond = 10-18 seconds).
 For example, attosecond pulses generated from strong-field interactions via high-harmonic generation can probe directly the temporal evolution of quantum systems with unprecedented speed.
 Photons, electrons and ions are emitted from irradiated systems and carry the information about microscopic dynamics.
 This information is often encoded in a non-obvious manner, requiring careful modelling of the underlying phenomena.

-This six-year Priority Programme is funded by the German Research Foundation DFG.
+This six-year Priority Programme is funded by the German Research Foundation DFG in two phases with phase 1 beginning in 2015 and phase 2 beginning in 2018.
 It brings together physicists and chemists based in Germany to fully exploit the potential of the new laser sources.
 In this programme, we answer fundamental questions in atomic physics, we investigate molecular physics in strong controlled fields, we establish new applications in ultrafast chemistry and extend strong-field quantum dynamics to new media.